What is a manifest?

 What a manifest contains

-We dissect each of these in Anatomy of a manifest.
+Anatomy of a manifest dissects each section in turn.
 But first, let's get the tooling ready.